 Talk Text Talk Member 2: I find you intentionally highlight target readers in the first sentence, this is Draft 1 (prepared by Member 4) Member 4: I had some difficulties in developing, or realizing our earlier outline.
 You see? how to proceed from topic to book.
-Member 1: I also find that your transition from topic to book is, not see. naturally leads to the importance of the topic especially those dealing smooth, maybe you can compare this book to other books under the same topic?
-1 However, its theoretical discussions and practical applications are still lacking.
-To address this gap, Icy Lee published the book Member 3: Especially comparing those studies on university classrooms, because this is the book's distinctive feature.
-Also the wording, eh, Lee published the book, but why this book? good way to introduce the topic Member 4: Well, I now understand why writing one book review requires reading multiple books.
+Member 1: I also find that your transition from topic to book is, not so naturally leads to the importance of the topic especially those dealing smooth, maybe you can compare this book to other books under the same topic?
+Member 3: Yes, I see that too. the use of 'be relevant to' is a However, its theoretical discussions and practical applications are still lacking.
+To address this gap, Member 3: Especially comparing those studies on university classrooms, because this is the book's distinctive feature.
+Also the wording, eh, Lee published the book, but why this book? good way to introduce the topic Icy Lee published the book Member 4: Well, I now understand why writing one book review requires reading multiple books.
 Note: Shaded parts were indicative of empathic pattern or his awareness of the task requirement.
 For example, he uses 'you see' to draw attention to the difficulty of 'realizing earlier outline'.
 He also uses 'I now understand' to indicate his better appreciation of the task and of his fellow writers.